xeome/notes.xeome.dev/README.md

 # Quartz

-Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.
-Quartz features
+This is a fork of the Quartz repository, where you can host your own digital garden and second brain for free.
+With Quartz, you can enjoy features such as:

 1. Extremely fast natural-language search
 2. Customizable and hackable design based on Hugo